 After completing the training, you should have:

-After completing all 14 units, the final exam, and a course evaluation survey, you will receive a personalized Certificate of Completion worth 14 continuing professional education units.
-You can also earn a Certificate of Completion for each individual Unit whether or not you complete the entire training course.
+After completing all 14 modules, the final exam, and a course evaluation survey, you will receive a personalized Certificate of Completion worth 14 continuing professional education modules.
+You can also earn a Certificate of Completion for each individual module whether or not you complete the entire training course.

 Date Created: 9/19/16